This space is dedicated to the frequently asked questions that are asked by prospective and current residence students.

 All first year Brescia students are guaranteed a space in residence if residence deposits and fees are paid on time.
 After the application and deposit have been received, an email will be sent out confirming receipt of application.
 All residence correspondence is done through email and residence details will be sent out to students throughout the summer.
 Please ensure your email accounts have “uwo.ca” on the safe list so communications are not disposed of by email filters.

 If I decide that I do not want to live in Residence at Brescia University College.
 Can I get my deposit back?
-Once a Confirmation of Residence has been sent, the deposit is non-refundable.
+The deposit is non-refundable.
 If you pay a deposit and for some reason, Brescia is not able to offer you a space in residence, you may get your deposit back.

 How does one withdraw from residence?